 Many people wonder why the Remarkables Ski Resort was developed on the north & eastern faces of the mountain range when so much skiable terrain exists on the south and western flanks of the mountain.
 Our backcountry ski tour accesses the vast Doolans & Wye creek basins, where the snow lasts well into October every year.

-This area has been a well kept secret of the Queenstown local backcountry skiers & boarders, and has some serious avalanche terrain - so going with a guide is a smart way to experience this area.book now from $300 Skills required
+This area has been a well kept secret of the Queenstown local backcountry skiers & boarders, and has some serious avalanche terrain - so going with a guide is a smart way to experience this area.book now Skills required

 David, Australia, Remarkables Backcountry Ski Tour

 Meet your guide at 9am on the morning of the trip at the Base building of the Remarkables Ski Field.
 You will need to have your equipment sorted, so if you are renting touring skis, boots and skins or snow shoes or split board, then do this the evening before in Queenstown.
 We can advise you on this, so please get in touch a few days beforehand.

 After meeting your guide you will skin or snow shoe up to Lake Alta, and then into the backcountry away from the ski lifts.
 Heading into Wye Creek or the Doolans for some nice runs, and stopping for lunch in a scenic spot along the way.